homanw104/pet-clinic/README.md

 Most of the routes are listed below.

 > We are migrating from Next.js Pages Router to App Router.
-> Currently, Pages Router and App Router coexist in this project.
+> Pages Router and App Router currently coexist in this project.
-> The routes below are for reference only, some of the files are in the app folder now.
+> The routes below are for reference only, and some of the files are in the `app` folder now.

 ```txt
 pages/